zoe-pith/pith-site/sections/about.md

 # menu
 Radishes with butter and seaweed
 Beef tartare toast with pickled green tomatoes
 Crispy (but barely cooked) salmon with nice salt
+Chickpeas stewed with windowsill herbs
 Baby lettuce heads with cucumber and anchovy
 Ramps and morels crisped in miso butter
-Tiny potatos with windowsill herbs
 Almond cookies and buckwheat tea

 # select press